Transpersonal Psychology: A Problem that’s Inseparable from Its Promise

 A Black Lives Matter Rally

 We are in the midst of Pluto revealing the breadth and depth of these social illnesses (perhaps in ways never before seen) as threats to the stability of the nation.
 It is ripping off its scabs and revealing its wounds for all the world to see.
 Racism and all sorts of other inequalities are truly being revealed for what they are as well as the damage they cause across all levels of American life.
-This is unacceptable to Pluto; and, consequently, much must be noted, addressed, rooted out, and eventually changed, transformed or even destroyed in the USA before Pluto enters the sign of Aquarius (the sign of the people) and perhaps the most egalitarian of all signs.
+This is unacceptable to Pluto; and, consequently, much must be noted, addressed, rooted out, and eventually changed, transformed or even destroyed in the USA in an ongoing process before Pluto enters the sign of Aquarius and after its entry into the sign.

 As it closes in on the degree that marks its Pluto Return in Capricorn, Pluto is making it known (to those who understand its nature and purpose) that it is not pleased with all that it “sees.”